 powdered sugar.
 The sugar adds like a layer between the golis and

 prevents them from sticking to each other.
-Store in a cool placeclose up of tangy mango candy
+Store in a cool place

 Notes